 In the heart of Georgia, Savannah transforms into a festive spectacle during the winter months.
 Known for its historic architecture and lush public squares, the city welcomes visitors with the charming Savannah Christmas Market at Plant Riverside District.

-I’ll detail key information in this guide, such as confirmed 2023 dates, opening times, locations, and local specialties.
+I’ll detail key information in this guide, such as unconfirmed 2024 dates, opening times, locations, and local specialties.

 Savannah exudes a unique warmth that resonates with its historic character during the holiday season.
-As you walk its cobbled streets, the city’s colonial buildings light up, reflecting the spirit of the season.
+As you walk its cobbled streets, the city’s colonial buildings light up, reflecting the holidays.

 The Christmas market in Savannah comes alive in November, echoing the charm of the traditional Salzburg Christmas Market.